Tech Checkup

 What the process looks like

-A typical Tech Checkup runs over several weeks and is intentionally lightweight.
+A typical tech checkup runs over several weeks and is intentionally lightweight.
 It usually includes:

 • A kickoff conversation to understand your mission, constraints, and concerns

-• A short questionnaire about how your organization actually uses technology (not how it appears on paper)
+• A short questionnaire about how your organization actually uses technology

 • One or more structured conversations with organizational and technical leadership